RaltsHunter/ClawsOfTheWeirwater/README.md

 Copyright 2023.
 All rights reserved.

-No portion of this work is permitted to be used in the training or development of artificial intelligence programs.
+No portion of this work or any constituient part is permitted to be used in the training or development of artificial intelligence programs.